hungryGeek16/synthetic2synthetic/README.md

 * Dataset can be found [here](https://drive.google.com/file/d/1NucPkIvxsbggNw6ExjSV9wGzrS2W3S_t/view?usp=sharing), it has annotations.csv which has filename,xmin,ymin,xmax,ymax and class as columns.

+* Details about training the model is given in this [jupyter_notebook](https://github.com/rahulmangalampalli/synthetic2synthetic/blob/main/Hackathon_syn.ipynb), it was trained on google with gpu mode.

 * **Some detections**:

 <p align="center">